Backstory Horror is when something that seems harmless or is marketed as harmless has something horrible embedded in the backstory

 - The reason Farfetch'd is rare is because people are hunting them to the brink of extinction.
 Apparently they are really good roasted with leeks.

 - Yamask.
-They are the spirits of people, who carry mask was once their human face.
-Hilariously lampshaded here.
+They are the spirits of people, who carry masks which once were their human faces.
+Sometimes they look at the masks and cry.
+Lampshaded here.

 - Pokémon: James from Team Rocket is an escapee from a Gilded Cage.
 Becoming a criminal was his only way out.